Discography

 Muzikifan, Sept 1, 2006

-'À l'écoute de son chant, on ne ressent pas cette
+'À l'écoute de son chant, on ne ressent pas cette impression

-impression d'intense déchirure, ce véritable foudroiement
+d'intense déchirure, ce véritable foudroiement propre

-Un choeur féminin, souvent autonome, qui n'a rien de la force
+choeur féminin, souvent autonome, qui n'a rien de la force

 émotionnelle des voix perçantes et puissantes des grandes